• Skip to primary navigation

 • Location

-In the small town of La Chapelle-Montligeon, in the Percheron countryside.
+In the small town of La Chapelle-Montligeon, in the Perche countryside.

 See the best rated accommodations around Mortagne-au-Perche

-Enjoy the constant style of the whole building inspired by 13th century elements: bell tower, sculpture gallery, rosettes, flying buttresses…
+Appreciate the consistent style of the entire building, inspired by 13th-century elements: bell tower, sculpture gallery, rosettes, flying buttresses…

 • Location